willstMSFT/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Refer to the [ADR Commitment page](m365-dr-commitments.md#information-protection---office-message-encryption) for the specific Customer Data at rest commitment for Information Protection - Office Message Encryption.
+Refer to the [ADR Commitments page](m365-dr-commitments.md#office-message-encryption-ome) for the specific Customer Data at rest commitment for Office Message Encryption.

 #### Sensitivity Labels: